Updated: Nov 22, 2022

 Your employer cannot terminate, punish, or indirectly diminish your career growth without valid cause.
-If you have experienced employment retaliation or wrongful termination, you need an Employment Lawyer in Los Angeles to handle your claims.
+If you have experienced employment retaliation or wrongful termination, you need a Wrongful Termination Lawyer in Los Angeles to handle your claims.
 Consider one of our prescreened California Lawyers in your California Attorney Search.

 In California Employment Law, Wrongful Termination refers to when an employer fires an employee without cause.
-Breach of an employer-employee contract or violation of anti-discrimination laws are two examples of illegal reasons for firing an employee.
+Breach of an employer-employee contract or violation of anti-discrimination laws is two examples of illegal reasons for firing an employee.

-There is no single statute in the United States that protects employees against being fired without cause.
-Instead, a number of federal and state statutes and court rulings serve to define the idea.
+No single statute in the United States protects employees against being fired without cause.
+Instead, several federal and state statutes and court rulings serve to define the idea.

 On a state level, 49 of the 50 states in the United States are "at-will" states, meaning that employers can fire employees without cause at any time.
 This is referred to as termination at will.
 (Montana is the one and only exception.)
 Employees in California are protected under the Fair Employment and Housing Act (FEHA), and if a terminated employee files a claim for wrongful termination, the California Department of Fair Employment and Housing will often investigate the claim (DFEH).

 At first glance, at-will employees appear to be unprotected against termination without cause.
 There are certain exceptions: certain employees may have contracts with their employers that limit the authority of the employer to fire or terminate them without cause.
 Employees may be members of a labor organization or union.
-One of the benefits of membership may have had access to a collective bargaining agreement, which may include restrictions on how employees are terminated and disciplinary procedures that must be followed prior to termination.
+One of the benefits of membership may have had access to a collective bargaining agreement, which may include restrictions on how employees are terminated and disciplinary procedures that must be followed before termination.